Top 10 Animals in Harry Potter 🐉

 Hagrid: “Alright but I warn you, he's a real coward.”

 Fang appears to be a real animal and not one of the magical creatures in Harry Potter.
-However, he has a dedication and
+However, he has a personality which is larger than life.

 - Fang was bitten by Norbert the dragon in book 1.